 The following tips should be common sense for most people.
 Yet during our trek, there were some unaware hikers that we wished were more mindful to their fellow travelers.

 ✔️ Be on time.
 Don’t make the rest of the group wait for you.
-If there’s a 7:00 departure time, be packed and ready to go at 6:55.
+If there’s a 7:00 am departure time, then be packed and ready to go at 6:55.

-✔️ Use earphones.
-Somebody in another group hiking the Jungle Trek blasted his speakers throughout the entire hike.
-Meanwhile those of us who were there to connect with nature, listening to the sounds of the birds and the river, were forced to endure his noise pollution whenever our paths cross.
+✔️ Use earbuds.
+Somebody in another group hiking the Inca Jungle Trail blasted his speakers throughout the entire trek.
+Meanwhile, those of us who were there to connect with nature, listening to the sounds of the birds and the river, were forced to endure his noise pollution whenever our paths cross.
 Don’t be that jerk.

 ✔️ Don’t smoke near other hikers.
 We were amazed at how many smokers were able to accomplish the Jungle Trek.
-If you smoke and want to go on the trek, we say go for it.
+If you smoke and want to go on this adventure, we say go for it.
 But please, just step away to have your cigarette.
-Don’t smoke when the rest of us our trying to catch our breathe after a steep ascent.
+Don’t smoke where everyone else is trying to catch their breath after a steep ascent.

 What To Pack for the Jungle Trek to Machu Picchu